Lock Escalation (Database Engine)

 Escalation Threshold for a Transact-SQL Statement

-Lock escalation is triggered when a Transact-SQL statement acquires at least 5,000 locks on a single reference of a table or index, or, if the table is partitioned, a single reference of a table partition or index partition.
+When the Database Engine checks for possible escalations at every 1250 newly acquired locks, a lock escalation will occur if and only if a Transact-SQL statement has acquired at least 5000 locks on a single reference of a table.
+Lock escalation is triggered when a Transact-SQL statement acquires at least 5,000 locks on a single reference of a table.
 For example, lock escalation is not triggered if a statement acquires 3,000 locks in one index and 3,000 locks in another index of the same table.
 Similarly, lock escalation is not triggered if a statement has a self join on a table, and each reference to the table only acquires 3,000 locks in the table.

 Lock escalation only occurs for tables that have been accessed at the time the escalation is triggered.
 Assume that a single SELECT statement is a join that accesses three tables in this sequence: TableA, TableB, and TableC.
 The statement acquires 3,000 row locks in the clustered index for TableA and at least 5,000 row locks in the clustered index for TableB, but has not yet accessed TableC.
 When the Database Engine detects that the statement has acquired at least 5,000 row locks in TableB, it attempts to escalate all locks held by the current transaction on TableB.
 It also attempts to escalate all locks held by the current transaction on TableA, but since the number of locks on TableA is < 5000, the escalation will not succeed.
 No lock escalation is attempted for TableC because it had not yet been accessed when the escalation occurred.